-Suit of Change is a unique not for profit organisation that provides a range of services to men at risk.
-It was created to become a facilitator of clothing donations for our non-profit partners, Suited to Success and St Vincent de Paul.
+Suit of Change is a not for profit organisation that provides a range of services to men at risk.
+It was created by Mark Ferguson of Will Valor as a facilitator of clothing donations

 Suit of Change’s role is to:

-St Vincent de Paul Society’s commitment has increased the profile of homelessness and raises crucial funds for Vinnies homeless services.
-The College’s fundraising efforts will provide immediate and emergency assistance and pathways to a brighter future for many homeless people.
+St Vincent de Paul Society’s commitment has increased the profile of homelessness and raises crucial funds.
+Learn more here

-The Make-A-Wish foundation grant wishes to children with life-threatening illnesses and we couldn’t think of a better cause than this.
-If you would like get involved and support this wonderful organisation, visit their website at www.makeawish.org.au
+The Make-A-Wish Foundation grant wishes to children with life-threatening illnesses and we couldn’t think of a better cause than this.
+To support this wonderful organisation please visit their website at www.makeawish.org.au

 Suicide is one of the leading causes of death in Australia, and in a lot of cases, with the right education and advice, it can be preventable.
 Roses In The Ocean is a charitable organisation aimed at preventing suicide through education and shared harness experience.